etvsyaka/docker/README.md

-# Docker Compose config and cli tool
+# Docker containers VS. Bash scripting

-## Repository includes such services as:
+## In this docker-compose project contains such containers as:

- * Nginx
+ * nginx:latest
  * MySQL
  * PHP 7.3
  * PhpMyAdmin